 Use Kubeflow Pipelines for flexible pipeline construction

 Kubeflow Pipelines SDK is recommended for most users who want to author managed pipelines.
 Kubeflow Pipelines is flexible, letting you use simple code to construct pipelines; and it provides Google Cloud Pipeline Components, which lets you include Vertex AI functionality like AutoML in your pipeline.
-To learn more about Kubeflow Pipelines, see Kubeflow Pipelines and Vertex Pipelines.
+To learn more about Kubeflow Pipelines, see Kubeflow Pipelines and Vertex AI Pipelines.

 Use TensorFlow Extended SDK to leverage pre-built components for common steps

 TensorFlow provides pre-built components for common steps in the Vertex AI workflow like data ingestion, data validation, and training.
 Every step is clearly defined, it has a clear set of inputs and outputs, and you can take it out of the box and start running it if you don't already have a clearly defined approach for managing the ML workflow.

 TensorFlow Extended SDK is recommended if you:

 - Already use TensorFlow

 To learn more about TensorFlow Extended SDK, see Understanding TFX Pipelines.